64ZooLane/wag1/README.md

 ## Access Token

+- Option 1
+1) Run token.exe in the token folder and respond with "y" to writing tokens

+- Option 2
-1) Open the config folder and run the token.exe file
+1) Open the config folder and run the token.exe file and respond with "y" with copying tokens to clipboard
-NOTE: Will copy your token to your clipboard
-2) Continue from step 12 onwards.
+2) Continue from step 12 in Option 3, onwards.

-Alternatively:
+- Option 3
 1) Open Discord on your browser or desktop.
 2) Press CTRL + Shift + I to open the page source.
 3) Select the Network button in the top bar.